A Good Word for the Vicar of Bray

 "A Good Word for the Vicar of Bray" is an essay by the English author George Orwell.
-In it Orwell encourages the public-spirited action of planting trees, which may well make up for the harm people do in their lives.
+In it, Orwell encourages the public-spirited action of planting trees, which may well make up for the harm people do in their lives.
 The essay was first published in Tribune on 26 April 1946.

 Background

-The "Vicar of Bray" is a song about a 17th-century cleric who changed his religious views from one extreme to another according to the government of the time in order to retain his living.
+"Vicar of Bray" is a song about a 17th-century cleric who changed his religious views from one extreme to another according to the government of the time in order to retain his living.